Earn points as you spend and redeem them for travel, gift cards, shopping and more with a rewards credit card.

 - Earn enough to pay a higher annual fee

-- Can regularly make use of the rewards or complimentary extras on the card, such as insurance
+- Can regularly make use of the rewards or complimentary extras on the card, such as insurance and lounge passes

 - Have a lot of credit card debt